 Always Book in Advance

 Some brides have less time to plan than others, depending on when you got engaged and what date you set for your wedding.
 No matter what timeframe you must work with, try to book your travel as far in advance as possible.
-It’s smart to reserve travel nine to 12 months ahead of time if you can.
+It's smart to reserve travel nine to 12 months ahead of time

 Rental companies will need time to figure out if they'll have enough transportation ready for you and your guests on your wedding day.
 You may be getting married during a popular time of year for weddings, or during other demanding rental times, like prom season.
 Talk with potential companies about when their busiest seasons are and how that would affect your wedding.